nitinpal0211/mucho-interest-4403/README.md

 - For Data Security We Build SignUp - Login For customer and Admin.
 - Stored the data In MySQL and that Can be access By only Authenticated User.
-- Proper Exception Handling
+- Proper Exception Handling.
-- Proper Input Validation
+- Proper Input Validation.

 ## Installation and Run

-You can clone this repo and start the serve on localhost Before running the API server, we should update the database config inside the application.properties file.
+You can clone this repo and start the serve on localhost.
+Before running the API server, we should update the database config inside the application.properties file.
 Update the port number, username and password as per your local database config.